J Felix

 In one, I approach my experience objectively, like a scientist.
 I see the mind/body complex as an integrated system.
 When I am upset, I recognize the body's chemistry has changed.
 I may be bathing in a low grade cortisol bath.
 My biochemistry has shifted, my moment to moment experience, especially if emotionally charged, is leaving physiological imprints that affect perceptions.
 I am rewriting implicit memory.

 Step 1 is to recognize and acknowledge the inner experience. (e.g. "I am dysregulated"; "I am experiencing anger," etc).
-The mind/body complex is reacting to a perceived threat which may not be accurate.
+The mind/body complex is reacting to a perceived threat which may neither exist nor be an accurate appraisal of unfolding events.

 Step 2 is to relax into it.
 I can dial down the sympathetic (stress) response and override it.
 I have the power to respond mindfully to the event.
 It is not the event in and of itself, moreover, that is causing the stress response, but my own perceptions, reactions, habitual patterns, etc. which affect how I interpret the external event.
 I can interrupt the conditioned fear response, change my biochemistry, and integrate body and mind.
 By intentionally relaxing and slowing the breath, we can elicit a more calming response.

 By simply attending to sensations as sensations with curiosity and without entertaining the storylines that demand attention, we rewire the brain.
 The insula calibrates the intensity of external stimuli to internal responses.
 The insula is associated with determining whether sensations and reactions are reasonable given a set of conditions.
 A mild electric shock, for example, would elicit a mild reaction; a strong electric shock would elicit a stronger reaction.
 The insula matches the intensity of the stimulus to the response.
 When inhibited, the insula misreads the intensity of external stimuli.
 We make mountains of mole hills.
-With interoceptive training, we can recalibrate the insula back to default settings, responding appropriately to circumstances rather than going CODE RED when minor discomforts disturb the balance of mind.
+Interestingly, when signals from the insula and anterior cingulate cortex are more dominant than the pre-frontal cortex, the executive seat of the brain, emotions lead its response.
+With interoceptive training, we can recalibrate the insula back to default settings, responding top-down and appropriately to circumstances rather than going CODE RED when minor discomforts disturb the balance of mind.

 If my daily meditation practice consists of visualization, kindness, compassion, or those generative techniques which encourage the growth of desirable qualities like resilience, courage, or forgiveness, I may be able to remain grounded and approach the person from a more centered and calm place.
 If I've been doing the inner work that needs doing, the little self will not be as triggered.
 We can approach more skillfully.
-Like a boxer who has trained and is in optimal condition, I may be able to relax into it.
+Like a boxer who has trained and is in optimal condition, I may be able to relax into a punch.
 I don't take the attacks personally.
 I can take their best punch.
 There is no ego to be offended.
 With skill, I may be able to hear the needs behind the perceived criticism.
+And, if I develop my communication skills, I might be able to help them out of their stuckness.
+Conflict may even become play.
 This is only an example of the many choices we can make in a seeming tense encounter.
 We are reframing, rewriting, replacing what seems to be with a more open and curious mind.
+We cultivate humility.
 Conflict can be a game, not a stressor.
 I give myself what Alane Daugherty calls the gift of shift in her excellent book Unstressed.
 I choose a more powerful response that affirms my creativity to deal with challenges, my courage to be vulnerable or authentic, my self-efficacy and power, my generosity of spirit and good will, my forgiveness and compassion.
-In other words, I alchemize something base (i.e. a perceived insult, attack, criticism, setback, etc.) into something valuable (inner strength, courage, growth, self-confidence, etc).
-With intention and skill, we can cultivate a more peaceful inner state, change our perceptions and physiological imprints, rewrite implicit memory, change our biochemistry, and improve our neuropatterning- allowing us to live these states more often and building the resilience we need to confront future challenges.
+In other words, I alchemize something base (i.e anger, hatred, disgust) into something valuable (inner strength, courage, growth, self-confidence, etc).
+And I use the perceived insult, attack, criticism, or setback to train the mind, to improve my communication skills, to practice mediation, negotiation, resolution, assertiveness, etc. With intention and skill, we can cultivate a more peaceful inner state, change our perceptions and physiological imprints, rewrite implicit memory, change our biochemistry, and improve our neuropatterning- allowing us to live these states more often and building the resilience we need to confront future challenges.

 In another variation of this practice, we can bring bliss and peace to the mind from the vicissitudes themselves.
 To do this: